salvamon/gm-intro-disk/README.md

 # gm-intro-disk
-This light disk will follow the game theory logo light pattern
+I made this lEd disk as my fisrt project.
+This led disk was an attempt to copy the game theory intro light pattern